glenthemes/glenthemes/README.md

 I'm HT!
 I'm a freelance web developer, and I make themes for personal blogs and projects.
 My mission is to create unique websites for anyone to easily install and customize, regardless of their coding experience.
 I also have a [support Discord](https://discord.gg/RcMKnwz) where I resolve bug reports and cultivate a community for those interested in coding.

-I've been primarily self-taught since 2015, and am currently pursuing a formal education in <b>Web & Mobile App Development</b> in Vancouver, Canada.
+I've been primarily self-taught since 2015, and have recently completed a Post-Diploma in <b>Web & Mobile App Development</b> in Vancouver, Canada.

 ### <sub>PROJECTS:</sub>
 * 🍱 ⸺ [griddery](https://github.com/griddery/griddery.github.io#readme)